pierre-rouleau/about-erlang/doc/about-erlang.rst

                                                             - An Erlang.org quick presentation on Erlang's concurrent programming concepts.

+**Introduction**
+                                                          - `Erlang (programming language) @ Wikipedia`_

+                                                            - Outsider's view of the Erlang programming language with some history, language overview and several links to interesting articles and sites.

+                                                            - `Category:Erlang (programming language) @ Wikipedia`_

+                                                              - Links to Wikipedia pages related to Erlang and its libraries.

 **Paper Books**                                           Books on Erlang.
 A list is also available on the
                                                           `Erlang/OTP Documentation`_ page.